remosasso/Detecting-MT-Text-using-BERT/README.md

 In order to train a BERT model the following steps need to be taken:
 - 1. Download a BERT model that you want to use from https://github.com/google-research/bert and extract it into the /bert-code/model/ folder.
 Currently there is a BERT-tiny model present in that directory: remove it or create a new model directory to use another model.

-- 2. Download one of the datasets from the following drive: https://drive.google.com/drive/folders/1FOczjt165RcDc74vIpOq9QiwbgJSkAyQ, then the train and test files into the /bert-code/data/ folder.
+- 2. Download one of the datasets (or move to the next step if you wish to create your own dataset) from the following drive: https://drive.google.com/drive/folders/1FOczjt165RcDc74vIpOq9QiwbgJSkAyQ, then place the train and test files into the /bert-code/data/ folder.

 - 3. (OPTIONAL) If you would like to generate a dataset yourself follow these steps:
   - 1. Obtain human parallel translated (subtitle) data.